delawaremathguy/ShoppingList/README.md

 The project is what it is -- it's an on-going, out-in-public offering of code that may be of use to some; it might be something you'd like to play with or even develop on your own (fixing some things that are currently broken, or adding better design elements); or it might be something you'll look at and realize you've done something similar and run into similar problems.

-I place no claim to copyright on this material (all of the code is original, it did not come from someone else, and It's yours if you want it).

 By the way: what you see today may not look anything like what it looks like tomorrow.
 I've already gotten something to work, then found it didn't work from there, and I've gone back and re-architected.
 The CoreData model has changed 3 or four times -- but I do not rely on data migrations (yes, they were working correctly), but at this stage, it's easier to just dump the database as JSON; delete the app; change the data model; and reload the data in code at startup (which may change some coding changes to the code that loads it).  you'll find the code to do this in Development.swift, along with two booleans to control whether to load at startup if the database is empty, and whether data should be dumped at startup. (note: "dump" means to write out all the JSON to a file on my Mac's desktop if i am running in the simulator, or to print to the console if i'm running on a device.)